Northern Florida Healthcare Fraud

-Oberheiden, P.C., is a federal healthcare fraud defense firm that represents healthcare professionals, corporate officers, owners, and business entities in both civil and criminal investigations in Northern Florida.
+Oberheiden, P.C., is a federal healthcare fraud defense firm that represents healthcare professionals, corporate officers, owners, and business entities in both civil and criminal investigations in the norther areas of Florida.

 It is more important now than ever that healthcare providers in North Florida be able to access aggressive and experienced defense – not only because relatively few criminal defense law firms focus almost exclusively on white-collar federal criminal defense, but also because federal agents are currently targeting the healthcare industry as never before.

 The Northern Florida healthcare fraud defense lawyers at Oberheiden, P.C., offer more than 100 years of cumulative legal experience, as well as a long track record of persuading federal agents and prosecutors not to file charges against the majority of our clients or to drop them if charges were already filed.